How to create an anonymous survey: Tips and examples

 • An increased response rate: Respondents are more likely to participate when they know their personal information remains confidential.

-• More honest feedback: This will result in more accurate data, with anonymity also increasing the willingness of participants to be honest.
+• More honest feedback: This will result in more accurate data, with anonymity also increasing participants’ willingness to be honest.

 • An unbiased analysis of the collected data: This is especially true in cases where knowing the identity of your participants could affect your analysis.